Toroidal and toric models of fibrations over curves: Couples and toroidal geometry

 \subsection{Couples}

 A \emph{couple} $(X,D)$ consists of a variety $X$ and a reduced Weil divisor $D$ on $X$.
 This is more general than the definition given in [\ref{B-sing-fano-fib}] because we are not assuming $X$ to be normal nor projective.
 Also note that a couple is not necessarily a pair in the sense that we are not assuming $K_X+D$ to be $\Q$-Cartier.
 In this paper, we often consider a couple $(X,D)$ equipped with a \emph{surjective} projective morphism $X\to Z$ in which case we denote the couple as $(X/Z,D)$ or $(X,D)\to Z$.
 We say a couple $(X/Z,D)$ is \emph{flat} if both $X\to Z$ and $D\to Z$ are flat.
+A couple $(X,D)$ is \emph{of dimension $d$} if $\dim X=d$.

 Let $\mathcal{P}$ be a set of couples.
 We say $\mathcal{P}$ is \emph{generically relatively bounded} if there exist natural numbers $d,r$ such that for each $(X/Z,D)\in \mathcal{P}$ we have the following: $\dim X-\dim Z\le d$ and there is a very ample$/Z$ divisor $A$ on $X$ such that